 Financial planning covers a broad range of topics, and in the best cases brings them together in an orderly, integrated way.
-However, because it requires information and understanding about many complex topics, many people feel overwhelmed and tackle only small aspects of financial planning.
+However, because it requires information and understanding of many complex topics, many people feel overwhelmed and tackle only small aspects of financial planning.
+Financial planning varies in scope and complexity ranging from planning advice that is straightforward and narrow, requiring limited integration across financial planning areas to those engagements that are complex and involved, requiring extensive integration across financial planning areas.

 A financial plan is about more than just saving and investing.
 It’s a plan that helps you navigate your short, medium, and long-term financial goals toward a vision of your future.
 Understanding all of the elements that go into your plan will help you stay on track.
 Review of your financial situation.